4DNucleome/PartSeg/tutorials/Interface-overview/interface-overview.rst

 2. Colorbar - Shows relation of currently used color map and brightness values for selected channel.
 Selection of colormap is described in `Image View`_.
-3. Two copy of `Image View`_.
-Main panel is right.
+3. Two copies of `Image View`_.
+Main panel is placed on the right.
-    Left panel can be used to preview raw data, selected segmentation, or replaced with measurement.
+    Left panel can be used to preview raw data, selected segmentation, or be replaced with `Measurements`_ panel.
 4.  `Algorithm parameters`_ - This panel is used to set parameters of segmentation

 Above colorbar there are two controls: